peter88213/novelyst/docs/help/arcs.md

 ## How to disconnect scenes from arcs

-1. Make sure that no points of the arc you want to disconnect is associated to the scene.
-2. Select the scene you want to assign to an arc.
+1. Select the scene you want to assign to an arc.
 This can be any "normal" type scene.
-3. Make sure the **Plot** window is open in the right pane.
+2. Make sure the **Plot** window is open in the right pane.
-4. In the **Arcs** field, remove the name of the arc you want to disconnect.
+3. In the **Arcs** field, remove the name of the arc you want to disconnect.
 Also remove the corresponding semicolon.

-**Note:** As long as arc points are associated to a scene, this scene remains associated to their arcs.
+**Note:** Disconnecting a scene from an arc will also disconnect the corresponding arc points.

 ## How to delete arcs